-Trump administration demands documents from 'sanctuary cities'
+Trump administration presses 'sanctuary cities' for documents

 “Protecting criminal aliens from federal immigration authorities defies common sense and undermines the rule of law,” Attorney General Jeff Sessions said in a statement.

-Democratic mayors fired back, and some including New York Mayor Bill de Blasio decided to skip a previously planned meeting on Wednesday afternoon at the White House with Trump.
+Democratic mayors fired back.
+Some including New York Mayor Bill de Blasio, Denver Mayor Michael Hancock and New Orleans Mayor Mitch Landrieu protested by skipping a previously planned White House meeting on Wednesday with Trump.

+“This is a destructive ploy by the Trump administration’s lawyers to politicize a routine exchange of information,” Hancock said.
+“I refuse to meet with the president under these kinds of threats and fearmongering.”

-“The Trump Justice Department can try to intimidate us with legal threats, but we will never abandon our values as a welcoming city or the rights of Chicago residents,” Chicago Mayor Rahm Emanuel said.
-“The Trump administration’s actions undermine public safety by jeopardizing our philosophy of community policing, as they attempt to drive a wedge between immigrant communities and the police who serve them.”
+Chicago Mayor Rahm Emanuel added, “The Trump administration’s actions undermine public safety by jeopardizing our philosophy of community policing, as they attempt to drive a wedge between immigrant communities and the police who serve them.”

+De Blasio accused the administration of renewing “a racist assault on our immigrant communities.”

+White House spokeswoman Sarah Sanders said mayors cannot “pick and choose what laws they want to follow.”

 The issue is part of Trump’s broader immigration crackdown.
 As a candidate, he threatened to deport all roughly 11 million of them.
 As president, he has sought to step up arrests of illegal immigrants, rescinded protections for hundreds of thousands of immigrants brought into the country illegally as children and issued orders blocking entry of people from several Muslim-majority countries.

-On Twitter on Wednesday, De Blasio objected to the Justice Department’s decision to, in his words, “renew their racist assault on our immigrant communities.
-It doesn’t make us safer and it violates America’s core values.”

-“The White House has been very clear that we don’t support sanctuary cities,” White House spokeswoman Sarah Sanders said, adding that mayors cannot “pick and choose what laws they want to follow.”

-The Justice Department last year threatened to withhold certain public safety grants to sanctuary cities if they failed to adequately share information with ICE, prompting legal battles in Chicago, San Francisco and Philadelphia.
+The Justice Department last year threatened to withhold the public safety grants if sanctuary cities failed to adequately share information with ICE, prompting legal battles in Chicago, San Francisco and Philadelphia.

-In the Chicago case, a federal judge issued a nationwide injunction barring the Justice Department from withholding this grant money on the grounds that its action was likely unconstitutional.
-This funding is typically used to help local police improve crime-fighting techniques, buy equipment and assist crime victims.
+In the Chicago case, a federal judge issued a nationwide injunction, which the administration is appealing, barring the Justice Department from withholding this grant money, which is typically used to help local police improve crime-fighting techniques, buy equipment and assist crime victims.

-The Justice Department is appealing that ruling.
-It said that litigation has stalled the issuance of these grants for fiscal 2017, which ended Sept.
-30.

-Reporting by Sarah N. Lynch and Makini Brice; Editing by Will Dunham
+Reporting by Sarah N. Lynch and Makini Brice; Additional reporting by Eric Walsh; Editing by Will Dunham